 What are Inherently Fire Retardant (IFR) Trees?

-The artificial tree and plant renaissance in America began in the 1920’s when speakeasies and nightclubs began to utilize artificial materials to replicate tropical products within their elaborate design themes.
-From Hollywood, California to New York City, movie stars, and mobsters danced to large orchestras under the arching fronds of artificial palm trees.
+The faux tree and plant renaissance in America began in the 1920s, when speakeasies and nightclubs began to utilize artificial materials within their elaborate design themes.
+They often used these to replicate tropical products like palms and flowers.
+From Hollywood to New York City, movie stars and mobsters alike could be found dancing to large orchestras under the arching fronds of artificial palm trees.

 In 1942, the industry came to an abrupt halt when the ‘synthetic palm tree decorations’ at the Cocoanut Grove nightclub in Boston, Massachusetts caught fire, killing 492 people.
 During the past 70 years, researchers and historians have identified dozens of safety violations that contributed to that fire.

 It was a turning point in the artificial decoration industry, and manufacturers were asked to begin using non-flammable materials.
 By the mid-1970s, new fire safety regulations were in place.
 They prevent commercial properties from placing specific non-IFR decorative materials indoors.

 In 1989, The Mirage Resort and Casino opened in Las Vegas, Nevada.
 The Mirage featured TreeScapes’ brand new, proprietary, IFR, Preserved Palm Trees, and a new chapter in the indoor artificial tree industry began.
 TreeScapes set a new standard for beauty and safety, both of which remain to this day.

 How Are IFR Trees Made?